mancorz98/NNMemristoNotes/README.md

 # WARNING:
-IEEE version of file for compilation use memoize package to cache tikz picture temporary file, to not compiling tikz pictures for every compilation.
+IEEE version of file, For compilation is using memoize package to cache tikz picture temporary file, to not compiling tikz pictures for every compilation.
 For this project `Python` version is involved.
 Instalation: http://polish-mirror.evolution-host.com/ctan/macros/generic/memoize/doc/memoize-doc.pdf

 ### 2025-09-10 Meeting notes: